-The best approach to ease the uncertainty of the upcoming season is to be sure that your tax prep business is fully prepared for what’s to come.
+The best approach to ease the uncertainty of the upcoming tax season is to be sure that your tax prep business is fully prepared for what’s to come.
 A little planning now will prevent a lot of headaches when challenges present themselves later.
 Getting your business insurance and cybersecurity coverage together ahead of time is a smart way to prepare for the next season.

-Up the Ante on Cybersecurity
+Up the ante on cybersecurity

 Cybersecurity is a concern in virtually every industry, and tax prep businesses are no exception.
 Professionals in the field are often unaware of the threat that their individual businesses face and make the false assumption that cybercriminals only focus on large targets.

 In reality, cybercriminals and hackers actually prefer smaller targets because they typically have lax or absent cybersecurity measures and are much easier to infiltrate than larger firms.
 The unavoidable fact remains that tax preparers, along with professionals in every financial field, are vulnerable, and the majority of them are uninformed, unprepared, and unprotected.

 Cyber insurance is a simple solution to the far-reaching cybersecurity issues facing the industry.
 It is a class of business insurance that protects tax preparers and their digital assets.
 In short, cyber insurance covers your business if you experience a data breach or hack that compromises client information or causes data loss.
 It is your responsibility to protect sensitive client information and financial records, and most tax preparers take that task very seriously.
 But hackers can weasel their way into your system and cause tremendous financial and legal damage.